yashhdubey03/budget-monitoring-variance-analysis-powerbi/README.md

 The dashboard is divided into **Income** and **Expense** sections, each designed to evaluate performance from a different financial perspective.

 Each section includes:

-* actual vs budget comparison
+- Actual vs budget comparison
-* variance percentage indicators
+- Variance percentage indicators
-* budget utilization visuals
+- Budget utilization visuals
-* historical trend charts across multiple years
+- Historical trend charts across multiple years

 Interactive filters allow users to analyze performance by **year, month, and project ID**, supporting both high-level summaries and detailed project-level reviews.